 Atopic refers to the body’s increased sensitivity to allergens or irritants.
 Dermatitis refers to the inflamed skin.
 For some, atopic dermatitis occurs as flare-ups that occur several times a year, however, others may always show signs of the disease on their skin.

 If you are a caregiver and notice your infant, child, or teen experiencing symptoms of the disease, including flare-ups, it’s important to find resources that can help.
 Get tips for recognizing possible symptoms of atopic dermatitis in children and teens, discussing the subject with their doctor, or finding a specialist.

-Take a look at atopic dermatitis from the inside out in this video that shows what different cells are up to underneath the skin.
+Look at atopic dermatitis from the inside out and see what different cells are doing underneath the skin.